NoiRC256/centralized-object-pool/README.md

     _component.gameObject.SetActive(true);
 }
 ```
-If the pooled object has a component, initialization can be put in its `OnEnable()`.
+If the pooled object has a script component, initialization can be put in its `OnEnable()`.

 ---